Azure/autorest.clicommon/README.md

     #            type: SchemaType
     #            prop: propertyName
     #          flatten: true
-    #    # max properties allowed from flatten
+    #    # max properties allowed from flatten.
+Default is 32
     #    cli-flatten-payload-max-prop: 32
+    #    # max properties allowed from flatten on m4 path.
+Default is 0 - unlimited
+    #    cli-m4flatten-payload-max-prop: 0
+    #    # For autorest python, payload flatten is removed from track2.
+This flag can help do payload flatten in track2 or above.
+    #    # If this flag is true, we will ignore 'cli-m4-flatten' flag, do the flatten.
+    #    # Default is false
+    #    cli-m4flatten-payload-track1-enabled: true
     #    # max complexity allowed from flatten
     #    #   a required json argument counted as 1
     #    #   an optional json argument counted as 0.5